Sangre de Cristo Heritage Center

-Scenic Byway -- You can discover more about the eastern portion of the official site of the Los Caminos Antiquos Scenic Byway.
+Scenic Byway -- You can discover more about the eastern portion of the San Luis Valley take a drive along the of the Los Caminos Antiquos Scenic Byway.

 Experience the beauty of the Rio Culebra landscape and the accomplished local skill that created this awe-inspiring devotional site.
 Overlooking the town of San Luis is the shrine of "La Mesa de la Piedad y de la Misericordia" (Hill of Piety and Mercy).
 Constructed in 1986, two centerpieces celebrate Colorado's newest Catholic shrine, La Capilla de Todos Los Santos (the Chapel of All Saints) and bronze sculptures depicting the Stations of the Cross.
 As visitors climb the half-mile trail they can view fifteen bronze sculptures of Christ's passion and resurrection and experience the magnificent adobe Capilla at the top of the mesa.
 On San Pedro Mesa overlooking San Luis, at the junction of CO Hwys 159 and 142 San Luis, CO 81152 (719) 672-3685.